ibexa/documentation-developer/docs/cdp/cdp_activation/cdp_add_clientside_tracking.md

 # Add Client-side Tracking

 The final step is setting up a tracking script.
 It requires a head tracking script between the `<head></head>` tags on your website, a main script after the head script, and cookie consent.
 For more information about setting up a tracking script, see [a tutorial in Raptor documentation](https://support.raptorsmartadvisor.com/hc/en-us/articles/9563346335004-Client-Side-Tracking).

 Now, you need to add a tracker to specific places in your website where you want to track users.
-For example, add this tracker to the Landing Page template to track user entrances.
+For example, add this tracker to the landing page template to track user entrances.

 ```js
 raptor.trackEvent('visit', ..., ...);